Big changes are coming to the Marriott Bonvoy program tomorrow. And that’s bad news for using your Bonvoy points for free hotel stays.

 But many airlines and hotels (including Marriott, for now) still use award charts to set how many miles or points you’ll need to redeem a flight or hotel stay.
 Think of it as a cheat sheet.

 When you’re looking to stay a night at a Marriott hotel with your Bonvoy points, reference the award chart and you’ll know how many points the hotel should cost.
 There are typically tiers or categories depending on where you’re going or how nice the hotel is.
-Some even carve out higher or lower pricing for peak and off-peak redemptions.
+Some, including Marriott, even carve out higher or lower pricing for peak and off-peak redemptions.

 At Marriott today, there are eight categories of hotels and resorts.
 Marriott also inched toward dynamic pricing a few years back with the introduction of peak and off-peak award pricing – a move that Hyatt recently copied.